learntheropes/btcpay-booking/content/en/profile.md

 # You can provide as many websites as you wish or none
 # Each website must contains title and url properties
 # Url must be unique
+# I don´t show websites, but here you have a commented out example:
 websites:
   - title: blog
     url: https://giovanni.learntheropes.xyz/en/